-The Smiler is a steel roller coaster, manufactured by Gerstlauer and located at Alton Towers in Staffordshire, United Kingdom.
-The coaster is scheduled to open on 23 May 2013 and has taken the record for the most inversions on any roller coaster in the world, with 14.
+The Smiler is a steel coaster, manufactured by Gerstlauer and located at Alton Towers in Staffordshire, United Kingdom.
+It has taken the record for the most inversions on any roller coaster in the world, with 14.
+After a number of delays, The Smiler opened on 31 May 2013, two months after originally planned.
+The ride has since suffered lengthy periods of downtime due to numerous technical issues and breakdowns.

 Less than one month after permission was obtained, Alton Towers launched a website for their 2013 addition, codenamed Secret Weapon 7 (SW7).
 This followed other similar project names at the park including SW3 for Nemesis, SW4 for Oblivion, SW5 for Air, and SW6 for Thirteen.
 At the same time, work started on dismantling the tent that previously housed the Black Hole.
 As of 6 May 2012, the Black Hole tent was fully deconstructed, which signalled the beginning of groundwork on the site for the new roller coaster.